 Kollur Mookambigai Temple

 The famous and revered Sri Mookambikai Temple is located in Kollur which is 168 km from Horanadu.
 The presiding deity is Goddess Mookambikai also famous as Devi and in front of her idol, is a Jyotirlinga of Lord Shiva.
 Further, the unique feature of the Linga is that it has into two unequal parts – The Smaller right part represents Brahma, Vishnu and Shiva and the larger Left part represents Durga, Lakshmi as well as Saraswati.
 Moreover, out of the 12 jyotirlingas, 5 are in Maharashtra.
+(Learn about them)

 Kukke Subramanya Temple

 The Temple is in the town of Subramanya which is 176 km away from Horanadu.
-The presiding deity is Lord Karthikeya worshiped as Subramanya.
+The presiding deity is Lord Karthikeya worshipped as Subramanya.
 When Garuda threatened the divine serpent Vasuke, Lord Subramanya safeguarded him.